 And, first time moms might find these a little bit harder in the beginning than moms who’ve done them before.

-When to go to L&D for Decreased Fetal Movement
+When to go to the Hospital for Decreased Fetal Movement

 The beauty of kick counts, is you start to notice patterns, or a baseline number it usually takes.
 Sure, baby might be asleep for 30 minutes, but then they wake-up and you get your 10 movements fairly quickly.